Kumar Dharmasena

-Deshabandu Handunnettige Deepthi Priyantha Kumar Dharmasena (born 24 April 1971), popularly as Kumar Dharmasena, is a Sri Lankan cricket umpire and former international cricketer.
-He is a member of the ICC Elite Panel Umpires and the first and only person to represent an ICC World Cup Final both as a player and an umpire.
-He was a right-handed batsman and a right-arm off break bowler.
+Deshabandu Handunnettige Deepthi Priyantha Kumar Dharmasena (born 24 April 1971) is a Sri Lankan cricket umpire and former international cricketer.
+He is a member of the Elite Panel of ICC Umpires and the first person to participate in an ICC Cricket World Cup final both as a player and an umpire.
+A right-handed batsman and a right-arm off break bowler, Dharmasena was a member of the Sri Lankan side that won the 1996 Cricket World Cup and the side which were joint-winners of the 2002 ICC Champions Trophy with India.

 Playing career

 Dharmasena was born in Colombo on 24 April 1971.
 He started his cricketing career as a teenager at Nalanda College Colombo.
-His first foray into international cricket was in 1994 against South Africa.
+His first foray into international cricket was in 1994 in a Test match against South Africa.

 His obscure action made him perfect for bowling in one-day matches, yet Dharmasena also proved a useful batsman, especially after he was investigated in 1998 by the ICC for overstretching his bowling action to illegal proportions.
 Having been cleared in July 2000, he played for the one-day team on several occasions since, but rarely played Test cricket.

 Dharmasena was the 59th Sri Lankan cricketer to receive a Test cap (Sri Lanka v South Africa at Colombo Sinhalese Sports Club 1993).

 Kumar Dharmasena has the record for playing the most number of ODI innings before being dismissed for a duck (72 innings).

 He along with Dulip Liyanage set the record for the highest 8th wicket runstand for Sri Lanka in ODI cricket (91).